go-task/task/docs/docs/usage.md

 :::info

-The included Taskfiles must be using the same schema version the main Taskfile uses.
+The included Taskfiles must be using the same schema version as the main Taskfile uses.

 :::